-Orillia Power scheduled 394 appointments in 2017 (308 in 2016) to complete work requested by customers.
-Consistent with previous years, Orillia Power met 100% of these appointments on time, exceeding the industry target of 90%.
+In 2018, Orillia Power scheduled 457 appointments (394 in 2017) to complete work requested by customers.
+Orillia Power met 99.78% of these appointments on time, exceeding the industry target of 90%.
 The company recognizes and respects the value of customers' time and demonstrates this by consistently exceeding the industry target in this area.